 Use filters to narrow down search results or for database-like queries.
-This topic explains how to filter search results based on boolean fields, with the Filter method in Episerver Find.
+This topic explains how to filter search results based on boolean fields, with the Filter method in Episerver Search & Navigation (formerly Episerver Find).

 You can use the Filter method to filter boolean and nullable boolean fields in a couple of ways, as shown in the following use cases and examples.